agsup/quartz/content/notes/Spring 2024/Church History/Class Notes/Exam 1 Notes.md

 - **Purgatory**: An intermediate place between heaven and hell where one goes to pay unpaid satisfaction (see section in notes)
 - **Indulgence**: Relief from temporal punishment; for the repentant saved, acts as satisfaction
 - **Plenary Indulgence**: Full relief, used to support the crusades
+- Transubstantiation: The bread and wine taken during Eucharist turn *literally* into the body/blood of Christ when consecrated